 Unlike most states in the country, Kentucky operates under a choice no-fault insurance system.
 In traditional fault-based systems, the at-fault driver’s insurance company is responsible for paying for injuries sustained in accidents he or she causes.
 Under Kentucky’s no-fault system, your personal injury protection benefits compensate you for your injuries and lost wages in accidents which involve you.

 The choice portion of the system comes into play when you sign up for an insurance plan.
 You can opt out of no-fault insurance at this time and carry traditional liability insurance.
 You retain your right to pursue a third-party insurance claim or personal injury lawsuits if you need to when you waive no-fault insurance.
 However, you lose your protection against liability for injuries you cause.
 In addition, you do not receive any personal injury protection benefits.

 Even if you have no-fault insurance, you can still pursue third-party claims or a personal injury lawsuit for additional injuries in a car accident.
 To pursue these options, you must have sustained over $1,000 in medical bills or sustained a serious injury.
-To learn more about no-fault insurance claims, visit our Louisville car accident attorney page.
+To learn more about no-fault insurance claims, visit our Louisville car accident lawyer page.

 Under Kentucky state law, you must carry proof that you have the minimum amount of insurance in your vehicle at all times.
 When a law enforcement officer asks to see your proof of insurance, you must present it to him or her.
 The first time a police officer catches you driving without insurance, you can receive a penalty of $500 or higher, plus court fees between $150 and $200.
 In addition, Kentucky authorities can cancel your vehicle’s registration.
 You could also receive a jail sentence up to 90 days and pay a $40 reinstatement fee, plus provide proof of insurance.